dunetz/CS230Final/README.md

 ##### Visualization and Prediction for a Limit Order Book
-##### Folders
+##### Folders:
 #####      Data: Contains 10 zip files, one for each day of data
 #####      Input: Contains classes for reading the zip files and creating Pandas files
 #####      Model: Contains classes for generating batches of data
 #####      Code: Contains 2 jupyter notebooks for performing basic visualization of the dataset and analysis with a variety of classifiers including logistic regression, random forest, SVM and feed forward neural network.
 #####      Papers: Contains papers referenced by the project including a paper describing the dataset
 ##### Model.pdf - provides a summary of the model runs performed over the course of the project
 ##### Key notebooks
 ###### 1000: LSTM Training